Skip to main content

 Best for client-side apps

-Once connected, your speech is automatically transcribed, translated, and synthesized into the target language in real time.
-Palabra then publishes the translated audio track to the same room, allowing you to subscribe to it and play it back in your application instantly.
+4. Palabra transcribes, translates, and synthesizes your speech in real time and publishes the translated audio track to the same room.
+You are auto-subscribed to it and can play it back instantly.

 Step 1.
 Get API Credentials

-Visit Palabra API Keys section to obtain your Client ID and Client Secret.
+Visit the Palabra API Keys page to obtain your Client ID and Client Secret.
+See Obtaining API Keys for details.

 Step 2.
 Create a Session